2024–25 Arizona State Sun Devils women's basketball team

 The 2024–25 Arizona State women's basketball team represented Arizona State University during the 2024–25 NCAA Division I women's basketball season.
-The Sun Devils are led by third-year head coach Natasha Adair and they play their home games at the Desert Financial Arena and competed as first year members of the Big 12 Conference.
+The Sun Devils were led by third-year head coach Natasha Adair.
+They played their home games at the Desert Financial Arena and competed as first year members of the Big 12 Conference.
 They finished the season 11–22, 3–15 in Big 12 play to finish in fifteenth place.
 They defeated Cincinnati in the first round of the Big 12 women's tournament before losing to Iowa State in the second round.

-Arizona State fired Adair on March 8, 2025 after a 29–62 record in 3 seasons.
+Arizona State fired Adair on March 8, 2025 after a 29–62 record in three seasons.
 Grand Canyon head coach Molly Miller was hired by the Sun Devils on March 22.

 Previous season

 The Sun Devils finished the season 11–20, 3–15 in Pac-12 play to finish in eleventh place.
 They lost in the first round of the Pac-12 women's tournament to Utah.

-This was also the last season that Arizona State will play in the Pac-12 Conference before moving to the Big 12 Conference.
+This was also the last season that Arizona State would play in the Pac-12 Conference before moving to the Big 12 Conference.